 Legacy finance solution shortfall Progressive Leasing's answer Approximately 40% of United States population has a near or below prime FICO score and may not have a convenient solution to finance the purchase of big-ticket items.
 Progressive Leasing offers a technology-based, proprietary decisioning platform with transparent and competitive lease payment options.
-Consumers may not be able to qualify for traditional products due to low credit score or no traditional credit file/score.
-Approvals are determined by various credit underwriting factors beyond traditional credit scores.
-Traditional products have high demai rates for hon-prime Progressive Leasing brand loyalty, marketing and POS partner support efforts help drive incremental business to our POS partners and facilitate sales to customers that are otherwise unable to purchase.
+Approvals are determined by various credit underwriting factors beyond traditional credit scores. retailer staff have minimal training or program support to enable the Progressive Leasing brand loyalty, marketing and POS partner support efforts help drive incremental business to our POS partners and facilitate sales to customers that are otherwise unable to purchase.